xrf/thesis/src/quantum-dots.md

 ## Coulomb interaction in the Fock–Darwin basis

 For many-body calculations, we will need matrix elements of the Coulomb interaction in the Fock–Darwin basis that we chose.
-The antisymmetrized matrix elements, needed for @Eq:two-body-operator, are given by
+The antisymmetrized matrix elements, needed for [@Eq:two-body-operator], are given by
 $$\begin{aligned}
   &\bra{(n m s)_1 (n m s)_2} \hat{H}_2 \ket{(n m s)_3 (n m s)_4} \\
   &= \bra{(n m)_1 (n m)_2} \hat{H}_2 \ket{(n m)_3 (n m)_4} \delta_{s_1 s_3} \delta_{s_2 s_4} \\